mijustin/justin4/content/collections/pages/hi-im-justin-jackson.md

                 text: 'When should you move on?'
               -
                 type: text
-                text: " – how to decide when it's time to quit a project."
+                text: " – How do you decide when it's time to quit a project?"
       -
         type: listItem
         content: